mamaral/Onboard/README.md

 Onboard
 ==================

-Onboard provides developers with a quick and easy means to create a beautiful, engaging, and useful onboarding experience.
+Onboard provides developers with a quick and easy means to create a beautiful, engaging, and useful onboarding experience with only a few lines of code.

 Usage